-The most appetizing hot dogs for the grown ups this bonfire night; a delicious seasonal flavor, served with a heap of sticky shallots.
-Mmm amazing!
-You just won’t be able to resist digging into one of these!
-This recipe works perfectly with our speedy sausages or our organic hot dogs; your food really will be stealing the show this bonfire night.
-This recipe has been adapted from Tesco’s Real Food, as we just wanted to share it with you all.
+The most appetizing cider-glazed hot dogs for the grown ups this bonfire night; a delicious seasonal flavor, served with a heap of sticky shallots.
+This method works perfectly with our speedy sausages or our organic hot dogs; your food really will be stealing the show this bonfire night.

 - 800g shallots